 The world today is moving at a frenetic pace.
 It is getting louder, more boisterous, and the element of personal space is shrinking by the day.
-This does not bode well for highly sensitive people, whose nervous system naturally picks on all this noise, which sometimes affects them negatively.
-Highly sensitive people are more prone to being nervous to fall in love and taking big steps in life, such as marriage.
+This does not bode well for highly sensitive person, whose nervous system naturally picks on all this noise, which sometimes affects them negatively.
+Highly sensitive person are more prone to being nervous to fall in love and taking big steps in life, such as marriage.

 Studies have shown that high sensitivity in humans correlates to higher chances of stress and other related health problems.
 Below are some ways to thrive in a world that just can’t keep calm.

 Highly sensitive person can easily feel overwhelmed by the environment they’re in.
 The easiest way for them to let off that negative stimuli is to find some means of escape from it all, and catch some rest while at it.
 Long-term isolation isn’t recommended, but short-time spans where you can recharge, refresh and then come back can be highly beneficial.